eflumerf/styleguide/dune-daq-cppguide.md

 Usually, only trivial or performance-critical, and very short, methods may be defined inline.
 See [Inline Functions](#Inline_Functions) for more details.

+### Declaration Order [DUNE VERSION]

+A class definition should start with a `public:` section, followed by `protected:`, then `private:`.
+Omit sections that would be empty.

+Within each section, generally prefer grouping similar kinds of declarations together, and generally prefer the following order:

+ - types (including `typedef`, `using`, and nested structs and classes)
+ - constants
+ - constructors
+ - assignment operators
+ - destructor
+ - all other methods
+ - data members.

+Do not put large method definitions inline in the class definition.
+See [Inline Functions](#Inline_Functions) for more details.

 ## Functions